 So how might those in oversight roles in insurance firms respond to this problem?
 One approach would be to understand where the strengths and weaknesses of their firm’s engagement with and understanding of consumers might lie.
 All too often, firms talk about knowing their customers, when in fact they’re just talking about the customers that fit their corporate requirements.

 I had a revealing experience of this myself.
 I was brought in to manage an insurance programme priced at circa £250 million a year.
 The main performance metric was a common one, but when we listened to customers about what was important to them, that metric came in at number 22 in their list of priorities.
 That gap between corporate and customer mindsets had just not been understood before then.
 The insurer, to their credit, recognised the importance of bridging it and set out doing so with much energy.

 I’ve said before that listening is the most important of ethical skills.
 Many of those aforementioned strengths and weaknesses will lie in how the firm listens to consumers.
 And one way to weigh this up is through the use of an engagement matrix.
-You can download a copy of such a matrix opposite.

 The engagement matrix has in its columns five techniques for engaging with an audience.
 The rows have 10 attributes for weighing up each of those engagement techniques.
 It allows you to pinpoint the gap between how the firm thinks it has been engaging with an audience, and how it actually has been.
 The gap you find with it will be indicative of the gap between corporate and consumer mindsets.

 Tools like that table will help those in oversight roles to ask questions like “what is the evidence for consumers telling you that?”
 It helps with a particular problem often encountered in transforming markets: an unconscious bias referred to as the self serving bias (more on that here).